-This course is a supervised clinical observation and hands on sonography rotation in a general sonography outpatient clinics and inpatient units.
+This course is a supervised clinical observation and introductory hands on sonography rotation in a general sonography outpatient clinic.
 Emphasis is placed on the professional interaction with sonographers/providers and the performance of sonographic procedures in the patient care environment.
-Clinical schedules will be Monday and Wednesday through Friday 8:00am to 4:30 pm (8 hours/day) Additionally, students will be assigned a one week rotation 2:00 to 8:00pm and one weekend.